OREDA: Database structure

 Data are entered by installation and by owner.
 Each piece of equipment (e.g. a gas turbine) constitutes a single database inventory record, which includes a technical description of the equipment, and of its environmental and operating conditions, along with all associated failure events.
 Every failure event is given a set of data including failure cause, date, effect, and mode.
 Corrective and preventive maintenance data are also included.

 Software

 The OREDA software handles data acquisition, analysis and collation.
-Features include advanced data search, automated data transfer, quality checking, reliability analyses, a tailor-made module for subsea data which includes an event-logging tool, and the option to configure user-defined applications.
+Features include advanced data search, automated data transfer, quality checking, reliability analyses, a tailor-made module for subsea data, and the option to configure user-defined applications.
 It can also be used to collect internal company data.

-The most current version of the software, released in concert with the 6th edition of the OREDA Handbook, contains an expanded set of equipment classes, including common subsea components, subsea control systems, subsea power cables, subsea pumps, and subsea vessels.
+The software released in concert with the 6th edition of the OREDA Handbook, contains an expanded set of equipment classes, including common subsea components, subsea control systems, subsea power cables, subsea pumps, and subsea vessels.

+In 2021, OREDA@Cloud (OREDA) was launched to replace the PC based installed database with access via any web browser application.

 Impact

-Use of the OREDA database has "led to significant savings in the development and operation of platforms."
+Use of the OREDA database has "led to significant savings in the development and operation of oil and gas facilities."

 OREDA's example has inspired the creation of similar inter-company cooperation projects in related fields, such as the SPARTA (System Performance, Availability and Reliability Trend Analysis) database created by the wind farm industry in the UK.